moldyn/HP35/PCA/README.md

 # Principal Components

-In this directory you find the two final principal component projections used in Nagel et al. 2023 and the script `perform_pca` to reproduce these results.
+In this directory you find the two final principal component projections used in Nagel et al. 2023 and the script `perform_pca` to reproduce them.

 ## Workflow to Create PCs
-Here we want to briefly summarize how the two files were generated.
-For a more in depth description, please take a look at the publication.
+Here is a brief summary of how the two files were generated.
+For a more detailed description, please take a look at the publication above.

 - `hp35.dihs.res3-33.shifted.gaussian10f.proj.1-4`
     1. Discarding angles of residue 2 and 34, $\phi_2, \psi_2, \phi_{34}, \psi_{34}$